Adarack/Audiobook_Processing_Scripts/README.md

    chmod +x 01_Download_Sort.sh 02_Audiobook_After_Beets.sh
    ```

-5. **Edit the Configuration Section of each script.**:
+5. **Configure each script**:
-   You need to set all the directories and file types options in each script for your enviroment.
+   You need to set all the directories, file types, and options in each script for your enviroment.
    '''bash
    nano 01_Download_Sort.sh